Coronavirus – health and wellbeing

 During the current coronavirus emergency, if it is necessary for your child to attend a&e, please limit the number of family members/carers who accompany your child to the minimum.
 Alert the department by telephoning in advance if anyone in your family has recently been unwell.
 Be aware that they may need to take extra infection control measures which may limit where you can accompany your child in the hospital.

-The Royal Alex Children’s Hospital are now cancelling most face to face clinic appointments so do not turn up at the hospital for an outpatient appointment.
+The Royal Alex Children’s Hospital are minimising face to face clinic appointments so do not turn up at the hospital for an outpatient appointment.
 A clinician will telephone you on the date of your appointment via your given mobile number between 9am – 5pm.
 They will assess whether it essential for your child to be seen and if so an appointment will be arranged within 2 weeks.

 Brighton & Hove